syncfusion-content/uwp-docs/uwp/SfMaskedEdit/Mask-Options.md

 Extended regular expression with more complex expressions which gives more usage of input data.

-Provided optional, positive, and negative lookaheads support in the SfMaskedEdit control.
+Provided optional, positive, and negative lookahead support in the SfMaskedEdit control.

 ### Optional